-Like many youngsters, you may have dreamed of becoming a train driver one day – that’s still a possibility, of course, but the modern rail industry offers so much more scope than that, with jobs covering a huge range of areas, from signaller to site manager, engineer to HR officer.
+Like many youngsters, you may have dreamed of becoming a train driver – that’s still a possibility, of course, but the modern rail industry offers so much more scope than that, with jobs covering a huge range of areas, from signaller to site manager, engineer to HR officer.
 Does rail offer the role you’ve been looking for?

 Network Rail is the national organisation that looks after the rail track and signals; it needs people who understand how to make a complex system work efficiently.
 Many other organisations supply goods and services – such as caterers, consultants and contractors.
 Designing and building trains is an international industry, with multinational companies using their worldwide experience.
 There are also rail-related public-sector jobs working for government departments or agencies.